apparentorder/reweb/README.md

 API Gateway supports HTTPS only -- no unencrypted HTTP.
 This shouldn't be a problem nowadays; in fact, it's usually welcome.

 API Gateway's maximum timeout is 30 seconds, so any request longer than this will fail.
+Note that this is not a limitation of Lambda, so this can be avoided by using Application Load Balancers.

 #### Startup Time